 In October 2019, the Israel State Attorney published a new guideline for the prosecution of corporations, which establishes that the main goal of corporate liability is deterrence.
 This emphasis creates incentives to implement internal controls and compliance programs.
 For instance, the guideline lists considerations that a prosecutor must consider when examining the issue of public interest in prosecuting a corporation.
-These factors include: The severity of the offense and the circumstances surrounding it; The nature of the suspect corporation; The strength of the corporation's culture of compliance with the law; The extent of top officers' involvement in the commission of the crime; The extent of the corporation's cooperation with and contribution to the investigation; The harm that would be caused as a result of the corporation's prosecution; Alternative enforcement measures; Changes in corporate control or significant changes in the corporation's activity; The corporation's criminal history; and Whether the corporation is in liquidation.
+These factors include:

+- · The severity of the offense and the circumstances surrounding it; - · The nature of the suspect corporation; - The strength of the corporation's culture of compliance with the law; - The extent of top officers' involvement in the commission of the crime; - The extent of the corporation's cooperation with and contribution to the investigation; - The harm that would be caused as a result of the corporation's prosecution; - · Alternative enforcement measures; - · Changes in corporate control or significant changes in the corporation's activity; - The corporation's criminal history; and - · Whether the corporation is in liquidation.

+The guideline also states that the existence of strong internal controls shall be considered a mitigating factor.
+This reflects the first time that Israeli policy has officially reflected the importance of internal control mechanisms.

 Is failure to implement a corporate compliance program a basis for criminal liability?
 No. Failure to implement a compliance program is not an independent offense.

-COOPERATION WITH FO REIGN AUTHORITIES Is the country known to cooperate with other foreign government authorities in corporate criminal matters?
+Is the country

+known to cooperate

+with other foreign

+government

+authorities in

+corporate criminal

+matters?

 Yes.
 The Penal Law provides that if a corporation is fined by a foreign jurisdiction, and the offense is also punishable under Israeli law, Israel will collect the fine for disbursement to the foreign jurisdiction, accepting the conviction as valid under Israeli law.
 Moreover, Israel is a signatory to the Hague Convention, the Hague Evidence Convention, the Hague Service Convention, the European Convention on Extradition, the United Nations Conventions against Corruption and against Transnational Organized Crime, the OECD Convention, and seven bilateral treaties with individual countries.
 In addition, Israel has signed but not ratified the Rome Statute of the International Criminal Court.